 The format and the table of content of the quality control report will be submitted with a separated submission.

 Information/Security Management plan

 Information Security Roles and Responsibility

-All the BIM data shall be hoisted and maintained by the Proposed CDE.
-The following table summarize the responsible for the CDE:
+All the BIM data shall be hoisted and maintained by the Proposed BIM CDCP.
+The following table summarize the responsible for the BIM CDCP: